Breakthrough in childhood brain tumor drugs

 Most of the third group of patients with neuroblastoma have high expression of the MYC oncogene, which is the cause of uncontrollable cell division and the formation of tumors.

-A study of mice with a third component of neural tube cell tumors has shown that histone deacetylase inhibitors (HDACIs) and phosphatidylinositol 3-kinase inhibitors (PI3KIs) are potentially killing The ability of mice and humans to form neurotubular glioblastomas with minimal toxicity to normal cells.
+There was a study on mice with a third type of neural tube cell tumors that showed histone deacetylase inhibitors (HDACIs) and phosphatidylinositol 3-kinase inhibitors (PI3KIs) might stop mice and people from making neurotubular glioblastomas without doing too much damage to normal cells.

 Phosphatidylinositol 3-kinase inhibitors (PI3KIs) are also thought to have the effect of activating the FOXO1 gene.
 We hypothesized that panobinostat and phosphatidylinositol 3-kinase inhibitors (PI3KIs) could work together to block cancer cell survival.

-“It is true that the combined treatment of these two drugs can significantly increase the survival of patients with tumors carrying the MYC gene than using a single drug alone.”
+“It is true that the combined treatment of these two drugs can significantly increase the survival of patients with tumors carrying the MYC gene compared to using a single drug alone.”

 Subscribe To Our Newsletter